-Covid-19 Coronavirus: What Kiwis can and can't do during lockdown
+Covid-19 coronavirus: What New Zealanders can and can't do during lockdown

 Ardern said people shouldn't expect to be able to go to their local Warehouse.

-The Government had not decided that the Warehouse was an essential service.
+The Government has confirmed The Warehouse is not an an essential service.

 • What will happen with my kids' schooling?